alexanderschang/hateful_comments_analysis/README.md

 # Detailed Analysis
 ![example_topic](images/example_topic.png)

 Diving even deeper, the top 10 keywords and representative documents (comments) are used to describe a given topic.
 In this example, topic 4 is filled with comments attacking the Democrats (i.e. "Obama administration criminals like Biden") as well as displaying violent intentions (i.e. "cut all their heads off").
-Indeed, the top keywords of that topic correspond ot the violence mentioned in the representative comments mentioned above.
+Indeed, the top keywords of that topic correspond to the violence mentioned in the representative comments mentioned above.

 ![hate_fluctuation](images/hate_fluctuation.png)
 ![proportion_to_total](images/proportion_to_total.png)